0xdefaceme/whitepaper/README.md

 between attackers and contract owners.
 To begin with, we elaborate reasons for why it is seemingly rational for an attacker to target smart contracts.

-Smart contracts are a playground for financial innovation and experimentation.
-They often implement unprecedented incentive schemes.
-In addition, ever since the dawn of Bitcoin and Ethereum, there has been a commonly shared conviction of the community that transparency, decentralization and permission-less innovation is key to success of the respective ecosystems.
+Ever since the dawn of Bitcoin and Ethereum, there has been a commonly shared conviction of the community that transparency, decentralization and permission-less innovation is the key to success of the respective ecosystems.

-For several reasons, developing a smart contract as closed source is hence considered an obvious faux-pas.
+For several reasons, developing a smart contract as closed source is hence considered a faux-pas.
 (1) Users should be able comprehend the full functionality of a smart contract (transparency).
 (2) Nobody must be able to exercise full control over a contract (decentralization).
 (3) Everybody must be be allowed, without the incurrence of a cost, to innovate on any part of the